abychat/bookshop-with-checkout-node/README.md

 ![image](https://user-images.githubusercontent.com/7586106/124688613-eb092e80-de8b-11eb-9eca-f4253979507b.png)

 4. If you want to test Apple Pay on Safari, [verify and register your domain](https://stripe.com/docs/stripe-js/elements/payment-request-button#verifying-your-domain-with-apple-pay).
+Since this is a demo app, you can skip step #2 (Download Verification File) when you click 'Add a new domain' on the [Apple Pay tab](https://dashboard.stripe.com/settings/payments/apple_pay) of your Stripe Dashboard.

 ###  OPTION 2 - Running the App Locally